danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

-![Taskflow graph](/images/sassena/cudaflow.svg "The task graph created by Taskflow and dispatched to the GPU for self-scattering with autocorrelation at runtime.")
+![Taskflow graph](/images/sassena/cudaflow.svg "The task graph created by Taskflow and dispatched to the GPU for self-scattering with autocorrelation at runtime.
+The entire process is built around three stages.
+First is the self-scattering kernel, which calculates amplitudes according to the Born approximation.
+Then, it's sent to the DSP layer, which has various modes like autocorrelate or square.
+Finally, both store_atfinal and store are reduction kernels to get our final amplitude function.")

 In this implementation of self-scattering, it was decided to continue the previous model of calculating multiple orientational averaging vectors in parallel, but